Nikhilnair48/FSD-C-WE-E-B22/lecture-32/live-coding/class-components.md

+Reference: Review lecture 27 for more on class components

 # Question: is class component necessary to remember,and can you explain that life cycle of of the same?

 - Default way to define components in React when it was initially created